-Displays the name of the VM, the number of vCPUs, and the total memory the VM can use.
+Displays the name of the VM, the boot interface, the number of vCPUs, and the total memory the VM can use.
 Edit the information, if necessary.
+(You cannot modify the Boot Interface; the system imports this setting from the OVF or OVA file.)